elodiebhs/Buy-Sell-Website/README.md

 - Error page if user doesn't exist and try to login
 - Only users can login.
 If admin, the admin had access to everything, if not an admin, no access to "add Product"
 - Once admin logged in it's showing login as : exemple@exemple.com
+- Once an item is posted, an alert confirming that the product had been posted is showing up